WrightonLabCSU/CAMPER/README.md

 # CAMPER Outputs
 Approaches [1](https://github.com/WrightonLabCSU/CAMPER#1-using-camper-within-dram) and [2](https://github.com/WrightonLabCSU/CAMPER#2-camper-standalone-tool-camper_dramkit) output two files: the raw information for given searches (`annotations.tsv`) and the sumamrized information across searches (the distillate, either the `metabolism_summary.xlsx` if run through DRAM or the `distillate.tsv` from CAMPER_DRAMKit).

 **Raw annotations**: This is either a standalone file, or columns added to a file, depending on search approach.
+This file tells you the genes in your dataset that pass CAMPER annotation thresholds, what they are annotated as, and the scores.
 It includes the following columns:
-  - `camper_hits`, A longer CAMPER ID, corresponding to CAMPER ID, gene abbreviation, and description, where applicable
+  - `camper_hits`, A longer ID giving the CAMPER ID, gene abbreviation, and gene description.
   - `camper_rank`, A match quality rank based on the value of the bit score (A or B).
 For BLAST-style searches, an A rank is a bitscore >=200 and B >=120.
-For HMM-style, scores are specific to each profile (see `CAMPER_hmm_scores.tsv`).
+For HMM-style searches, scores are specific to each profile (see `CAMPER_hmm_scores.tsv`).
   - `camper_bitScore`, The bitscore from the best search result.
 If more than one search meets at least a B-rank for a given gene, the search with the higher score is reported.
   - `camper_id`: Unique CAMPER ID used in the distillation step, of the form D000XX.
   - `camper_definition`: A short description of the CAMPER match in the database.
   - `camper_search_type`: Tells you if a HMM profile or blast search found this match.

 **Distillate**: This is either a single file, or the **CAMPER** tab in the `metabolism_summary.xlsx` file.
 Each row in this file corresponds to a gene in a CAMPER module.
+This file gives you gene counts of genes in CAMPER modules.
 It includes the following columns:
  - `gene_id`, the database IDs assigned to this gene.
 These can be from CAMPER (D000XX), KEGG (KXXXX), dbCAN (AAX), or EC numbers.
-Note, some IDs are included more than once in the sheet!
+Note, some IDs are included more than once in the sheet if they are involved in more than one module!
 - `gene_description`, A more informative description of the gene in the step including gene abbreviation and gene name.
 - `module`, The CAMPER module that the given gene belongs to.
-There are 100 modules in CAMPER.
+There are 101 modules in CAMPER.
 - `header`, The classification for the polyphenol substrate following [Phenol-Explorer](http://phenol-explorer.eu/compounds/classification) Ontology.
 In the form: Polyphenol;Family;Sub-Family;Compound.
 - `subheader`, This contains information about routes, steps, and subunits.
 Sometimes, a given transformation can be accomplished in more than one sequence of steps: these are termed 'Routes'.
 Steps indicate the sequential transformations in the module.
 Subunits denote if the given gene encodes a subunit of a larger complex that carries out a step.
 Sometime steps are labelled as "optional" if they are not required.
 - `specifc_reaction`, This gives examples of reactions when possible.
-- `oxygen`, This is either "oxic", "anoxic","or "both" for reactions that require oxygen, dont require oxygen, or can function with or without, respectively.
+- `oxygen`, This is either "oxic", "anoxic","or "both" for reactions that require oxygen, don't require oxygen, or can function with or without, respectively.
 Note: these are largely based on literature reporting and the systems they were characterized in, and should be used as guidelines.
 - `EC`, The EC number (if known) for a reaction.
-- `Notes`, Any important information to know about the genes, for example: manual curation, note on gene clusters, etc.
+- `Notes`, Any important information to know about the genes, for example: manual curation to do, note on gene clusters, should they be extracellular etc.
 **The remaining columns will be counts of each gene in your input files.**

 # CAMPER Map